Billy Woods (Irish footballer)

-William Woods (born 24 October 1973 in Cork) is an Irish former professional footballer.
+William Woods (born 24 October 1973) is an Irish former professional footballer.
 He is now the Under 15s Coach with Cork City.

+Career

 Woods played all his schoolboy football with Midleton before spending two and a half years at Coventry City.
 He joined Cork City in 1993 and made his debut in October, playing under manager Damien Richardson during his first stint as manager when City played in Bishopstown.